creativecommons/cc-legal-tools-app/README.md

 #### Linux

 Git is optimally installed using your distribution's package manager.
+See [Git
-See [these commands][linux-git] for a wide range of popular distros.
+- Download for Linux and Unix][linux-git] for a wide range of popular distros.

 Both Docker Desktop and Docker Engine are separately supported on Linux.
-Both include the required Compose command plugin, but Docker Engine is typically much easier to install.
+Both include the required Compose command plugin, but Docker Engine is typically much easier to install:
+- _Recommended:_ See [Install Docker Engine | Docker Docs][linux-docker-engine]

-The [Docker CE resource][linux-docker-engine] links to installation instructions for Docker Engine and Compose for various Linux distributions.
+  for links to installation instructions for Docker Engine and Compose for various Linux distributions.
-[Linux Docker Desktop][linux-docker-desktop] links to instructions for the graphical desktop app that includes the commandline interface and Compose.
+- See [Install Docker Desktop on Linux | Docker Docs][linux-docker-desktop] for links to instructions for the graphical desktop app that includes the commandline interface and Compose

 [linux-git]: https://git-scm.com/download/linux
 [linux-docker-engine]: https://docs.docker.com/engine/install